Mteixeira88/swift-apps/README.md

 All swift files have comments explaning what it's doing and why to do like that.

+# Swift 4.2
+This next applications were made using Swift 4.2 to learn how to interact with Swift following the tutotial from [Udemy](https://www.udemy.com/devslopes-ios12/)

 ## Begginer file
 File with the basic of switch such as variable types, conditionals, loops, etc...